CyberAgentAILab/cmaes/README.md

 ## News

+* **2021/03/10** ["Introduction to CMA-ES sampler"](https://medium.com/optuna/introduction-to-cma-es-sampler-ee68194c8f88) is published at Optuna Medium Blog.
+This article explains when and how to make the best use out of CMA-ES sampler.
+Please check it out!
-* **2021/02/02** The paper "Warm Starting CMA-ES for Hyperparameter Optimization" written by [@nmasahiro](https://github.com/nmasahiro), the maintainer of this library, is accepted at AAAI 2021 :tada:
+* **2021/02/02** The paper ["Warm Starting CMA-ES for Hyperparameter Optimization"](https://arxiv.org/abs/2012.06932) written by [@nmasahiro](https://github.com/nmasahiro), the maintainer of this library, is accepted at AAAI 2021 :tada:
 * **2020/07/29** Optuna's built-in CMA-ES sampler which uses this library under the hood is stabled at Optuna v2.0.
 Please check out the [v2.0 release blog](https://medium.com/optuna/optuna-v2-3165e3f1fc2).

 ## Installation